-Use this self-assessment questionnaire in conjunction with the following resources to review and further develop an effective health information technology (IT) safety program.
-Then, use the attached action plan template to track resulting projects, initiatives, and reviews.
+This self-assessment questionnaire, in conjunction with the following resources, can be used to review and expand an effective health IT safety program and to track resulting projects, initiatives, and reviews.

 HRC Self-Assessment Questionnaires (SAQs) can be used to identify compliance with best practices and opportunities for improvement.
 They include questions based on laws, regulations, standards, professional society guidelines and statements, and best practices identified by the clinical literature.
 Each SAQ also includes an Action Plan to help document next steps and responsible parties.

 SAQs are available both as PDFs, for use as-is, or as Microsoft Word documents, which can be edited to suit your organization's custom needs, such as by adding questions regarding local or state requirements that may not be represented.

 HRC recommends completing this SAQ annually and whenever significant organizational changes occur.